oleobal/dd-dicetron/doc/functions.md

 As a side of effect of implementation, the output is sorted, but there is no guarantee of that.

+#### explode

+`NumList explode(NumList)`

+`BoolList explode(BoolList)`

+Roll an additional die for every die in the input list with the maximum possible value, and do the same for those new dice too.

+On `NumList`, this function requires a property called `maxValue` to be set, which indicates what is the maximum possible size of an element.
+This property is set by the dice rolling functions, but is stripped by arithmetic and many other functions.

 ### List manipulation